Графични страници

 Ne'er aim to make an eagle of an owl;

-Cinna 's a statesman; Sydrophel, a tool.
+Cinna's a statesman; Sydrophel, a tool.

-Our censurers with want of thought dispense,
+Our cenfurers with want of thought difpenfe,

-But if, to-day, some scarelal should appear,
+But if, to-day, fome fcandal fhould appear,

-Let those precise Tartuffs bind o’er Moliere.
+Let thofe precife Tartuffs bind o'er Moliere.

-Poet, and Papist too, they'll surely maul,
+Poet, and Papift too, they 'll furely maul,

-There 's no indulgences at Hicks's-hall.
+There's no indulgences at Hicks's-hall.

-Gold only can their pious spite allay,
+Gold only can their pious fpite allay,

-They call none criminals that can but pay:
+They call none criminals that can but pay :

-The heedless shrines with victims they invoke,
+The heedlefs fhrines with victims they invoke,

 SUCH